Norfolk Southern decided in 2018 to move its headquarters from its tower in Norfolk (circled) to Atlanta

 The Roanoke Times and The Virginian-Pilot were owned by the same company.
 The sensitivity of the editorial staff may have been heightened by the two-stage loss of Norfolk Southern jobs from Roanoke to Norfolk to Atlanta.
 The Dear Atlanta letter finished with:8

-The railroad noted that compared to 2008, it was shipping just 50% of the coal.
+When Norfolk Southern completely closed down its remaining operations at the East End Shops, the railroad noted that it was shipping just 50% of the coal compared to 2008.
 Efforts to streamline the locomotive fleet had reduced their numbers by over 20% since 2018, and the need for maintenance was thus lower.
-Norfolk Southern once had 5,000 employees in Roanoke.
-Employment dropped to 3,100 in 1997, 1,700 in 2015, and 920 in 2019.
-After the transfer of the jobs to Juniata, Norfolk Southern would have only 650 people in the Roanoke Valley.9
+After the transfer of jobs to Juniata in 2020, Norfolk Southern had only 650 employees in the Roanoke Valley.10

 the Locomotive Shop in Roanoke was located east of I-581 and the historic old passenger station (red circle)